getgrav/grav-learn/pages/06.forms/02.forms/03.example-form/docs.md

 Now inside the page folder create a subfolder named `thankyou/`, create a new file named `formdata.md`.
 Users submitting the form will be redirected on that page.

-The `formdata` page template is provided in Antimatter and other themes.
+The `formdata` page template is provided in Landio and other themes.
 If your theme does not provide it, you'll see an error.
-You can just copy it from Antimatter and things should work fine.
+You can just copy it from ( [Landio] (https://demo.getgrav.org/landio-skeleton/)) and things should work fine.

 That's it!